Zoomi

 Journey Maps

-Here is Kat’s journey from when she downloads the Zoomi app to when she finds the dog she loves and moves forward with the adoption process.
-She’s never used a pet adoption app before and thought to give it a try.
-She finds a dog that was similar to her last pet that passed away.
-She submitted a form for this pet and was contacted by the shelter right away for a meet and greet.
-Overall she was satisfied with how the app worked out.
+Here’s Kat’s journey, starting from when she downloads the Zoomi app to when she finds the dog she loves and begins the adoption process.
+Having never used a pet adoption app before, she decided to give it a try.
+She discovered a dog that reminded her of her late pet and submitted an inquiry form.
+The shelter promptly reached out to schedule a meet-and-greet.
+Overall, Kat was pleased with her experience using the app.

-Stefan is also new to Zoomi.
-He finds it interesting that he’ll need to complete a questionnaire for the app to do it’s work on matching.
-He likes the Paw Star feature as he does not have a whole lot of time to browse thru the app.
-He came across a Paw Star that he is really interested in and went ahead and submitted an inquiry form this Paw Star.
-The Shelter reached out, went to visit the dog and they are moving forward with the adoption process.
-Overall, he likes Zoomi and how little effort it took to find his companion.
+Stefan is new to Zoomi and finds it intriguing that he’ll need to complete a questionnaire to help the app match him with the right pet.
+He appreciates the Paw Star feature, especially since he doesn’t have much time to browse the app.
+When he discovered a Paw Star he was interested in, he submitted an inquiry form right away.
+The shelter contacted him promptly, and after visiting the dog, he decided to move forward with the adoption process.
+Overall, Stefan is happy with Zoomi and how easy it was to find his new companion.

 User Stories

-Some high level stories include creating an account, seeing the Paw Star notification and submitting an inquiry form.
-Some medium levels include allowing notifications or location and completing the personality quiz.
-A low level would be browsing through the pet listings.
+High-priority stories include creating an account, receiving Paw Star notifications, and submitting an inquiry form.
+Medium-priority stories involve enabling location-based notifications and completing the personality quiz.
+A low-priority story would be browsing through the pet listings.

 User Flows